-Our lab is developing the use of noninvasive brain stimulation therapies and other emerging technologies to reduce symptom burden and to restore cognitive and motor function.
+Our lab is developing the use of noninvasive brain stimulation therapies and other emerging digital technologies to reduce symptom burden and to restore cognitive and motor function.

 Transcranial Direct Current Stimulation (tDCS)

 Transcranial direct current stimulation (tDCS) is a type of noninvasive brain stimulation currently under investigation for use in symptom management and rehabilitation.
 The treatment is delivered in daily sessions, and tDCS is thought to have the most benefit when repeatedly administered.

 If you would like to learn more about our clinical tDCS telehealth program, or if you are seeking tDCS for treatment or you are interested in learning more about our research, email us at email@example.com or call 929-455-5126.

 At NYU Langone’s tDCS Program, we provide tDCS instruction and loan all equipment for home use, and guide patients to use it to augment their therapeutic training activity, all done from the comfort of their own home.
 We tailor the tDCS setup (including electrode placement and stimulation intensity), as well as associated training activities, to their individual needs, and can also partner with other therapists to add stimulation to an ongoing rehabilitation program.

 At each session, we connect with you in real time using videoconference through NYU Langone’s Virtual Health platform, accessed through the NYU Langone Health app.

 You can email us with questions at firstname.lastname@example.org or call 929-455-5126.

 We have developed a method to deliver daily tDCS sessions to patients and study participants in their homes using telemedicine.
 With our method, called remotely supervised tDCS (or RS-tDCS), we have several ongoing areas of research: